rundeck/docs/docs/manual/key-storage/key-storage.md

 ### Enable/Disable public key GUI download option

 By default, the key storage allows users to view and download public keys.
 This option can be disabled using the following flag:

 ```yaml
      rundeck.gui.keystorage.downloadenabled=false
 ```

+Set the value to `false` to disable the download/view option.
+By default, the attribute is set `true`.
 This attribute can be set using the System Configuration (Enterprise) or adding the configuration in `rundeck-config.properties`